varya/varya.github.com/src/documents/posts/docpad-with-bem-taste_en.html.md

 are a little more technical details on what is behind.

 ### ENB
-I use [enb](https://github.com/enb-make/enb) for building pages of block components.
+I use [enb](https://github.com/enb-make/enb) for building pages with block components.
 This solution is preferable to bem-tools because of it is much faster.
 When rebuilding pages on every change, this is sensetive.